Churn is creeping in- and your Customer Success function isn’t set up to stop it.

 Good fit

-- NRR/GRR is getting attention
+- Churn is starting to get attention

 Not a fit